ansible/ansible/docsite/latest/rst/intro_inventory.rst

 Splitting Out Host and Group Specific Data
 ++++++++++++++++++++++++++++++++++++++++++

-.. versionadded:: 0.6
+The preferred practice in Ansible is actually not to store variables in the main inventory file.

 In addition to the storing variables directly in the INI file, host and group variables can be stored in individual files relative to the inventory file.

 These variable files are in YAML format.
+See `YAMLSyntax` if you are new to YAML.

 Assuming the inventory file path is::